Andrea/JoyOfCoding16-Elm/01-hello-cat-world/HelloElm.md

 *  An [FAQ](https://elm-community.github.io/elm-faq/#what-does--mean)
 * Want to chat with other people doing elm?
 Join the slack channel
 * More on package management [here](https://github.com/elm-lang/elm-package)
+* A post about the move to 0.17, [Farewell to FRP](http://elm-lang.org/blog/farewell-to-frp)

 ### Exercise